Homemade Strawberry Ice Cream

 Veena, I love how simple and easy this ice cream is and your tip on avoiding ice crystals in the fruit.
 I have a question.
 My nephew is diabetic, so the sweetened condensed milk is a no-no for him.
 Any thoughts on a substitution?
 Something low-carb.

 Hey Lisa.
-I would use evaporated milk instead of condensed milk.
-Evaporated milk is condensed milk without sugar added.
-Then add honey or your choice of sweetener to the recipe.
+Evaporated milk is condensed milk without sugar added, but it’s not thick enough.
+Unless you thicken evaporated milk further and then add honey or your choice of sweetener to the recipe.
 I think he will love it.